kevinch/emtalks/pages/posts/new-company-week-3.md

 Be aware if you plan to change company.
 Your time to be fully productive will be over for a bit.
 The tough part is to accept it.
 Really.

 It is not possible to land in a completely new environment and just have the same amount of productivity in the first weeks.
-You do not know the ecosystem, the development process, the rituals, the people, or the story of how all this was made.
+You do not know the ecosystem, the development process, the rituals, the people, nor the story of how it was made.

 So accept it, breathe and read, listen, talk, ask, and take a lot of notes.
 Moreover, accept that the "old you" is in a transition state.
 Especially if you add a new language in the middle.